danielmcheng1/drone/writeup.md

 * Day 14 - 15: Finalize website and optimize for mobile
 * Day 16: Automatically count cars in photos

-## Android App Development
-### Initial Build (Alpha)
+### Software Build
 I chose Android as the development platform for two reasons:
 1. __Existing hardware__: I had an Android phone readily available for installing and debugging
 2. __Flexibility__: Android generally offers more developer control (e.g. I was more likely to be able to control and access where photos were stored locally)

 As I had no prior Android app development experience--and given the limited timeframe for project completion--I identified a [QuickStart Guide](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html) for connecting a custom mobile app to a DJI drone, then copied the [tutorial code](https://developer.dji.com/mobile-sdk/documentation/android-tutorials/index.html).
 Rather than spending my limited time understanding how to setup product registration, drone connectivity, and basic live-camera streaming, I utilized the existing tutorial app and focused on building each of the minimum viable features listed up above.

-Below is a breakdown of which app features were successfully completed by project day:
+Below is a breakdown of which app features were successfully completed by project day:<br>
 __Day 7__:
 <br>[x] Compile and run tutorials
 <br>[x] Set up live video stream